phillipdavidstearns/tinydragon0/README.md

 * 1/8" sereo jack with switch
 * 2.5" 4ohm 3W speaker
 * Adafruit Audio Bonnet

-#### Setup: Adafruit Audio Bonnet

-1. Solder terminals to bonnet
-1. Solder wires to speaker
-1. Solder wires to left and right non-switched side of 1/8" jack
-1. Solder speaker wires to left channel on switched side of 1/8" jack
-1. Secure left and right jack wires into respective terminal blocks on bonnet

 #### Setup Raspberry Pi Zero: